Sailing Qualifications You Need To Get

 The prerequisite for most entry-level instructor qualifications is the Yachtmaster Offshore.
 The ASA requires level 106 or higher.
-The RYA’s entry level keelboat instructor qualification is called the Cruising Instructor.
-Their senior instructor program is the excellent and notoriously diffcult "YMI" - Yachtmaster Instructor.
-The ASA maintains its numerical approach, adding a 2 in the beginning such that a 204 is an instructor up to 104 standard for instance.
+The RYA’s entry-level keelboat instructor qualification is called the Cruising Instructor.
+Their senior instructor program is the excellent and notoriously difficult "YMI" - Yachtmaster Instructor.
+The ASA maintains its numerical approach, adding a 2 in the beginning such that a 204 is an instructor up to 104 standards for instance.

-Click the button below to download a free e-book title How To Become A Professional Skipper.
+Click the button below to download a free e-book titled How To Become A Professional Skipper.